 There’s Something in The Water in Redding

 The Sacramento River runs cold and swift through the heart of Redding, creating one of the best fisheries in the country.
-We’re the only West Coast town to make Forbes.com’s list of ‘North America’s Top 10 Trout Fishing Towns’.
-Humble brag.
-Our quality of fish is matched only by the convenience of catching them.
-The Lower Sacramento River benefits from a temperature control device that extracts colder water from the depths of Shasta Lake and sends it downstream for year-round trout fishing.
-The Trinity River features steelhead and big brown trout as well as Coho and Chinook salmon.
-Have we hooked you yet?
+Redding was named one of America’s top 10 trout towns by Field & Stream magazine in 2023.
+Our quality of fish in the Sacramento is matched only by the convenience of catching them.
+The river benefits from a temperature control device that extracts colder water from Shasta Lake depths and sends it downstream for year-round trout fishing.

 Rivers and Creeks

 If you can’t fish in the same river twice, we have plenty of Redding fishing spots options to diversify the fishing experience even further.
 Battle Creek provides 16 miles filled with Chinook salmon, steelhead trout, rainbow trout, and brown trout.
 The nation’s largest spring system at Fall River is flush with rainbow trout while Hat Creek is all about the fly fishing.
 The larger ripples of Klamath River and McCloud Rivers provide top-notch fly fishing in their well-stocked waters.
 Pit River provides a bit more of a challenge with its swift-moving current and slippery rocks, while Trinity River heaves with salmon and steelhead.
 Meanwhile the Sacramento River boasts year-round rainbow trout fishing and seasonal steelhead and salmon, thanks to temperature control systems.

 A Sustainable Seafood Solution